“They” made my life possible

 12. Subjectivity is ambivalent.
 Ambivalence is an affective corollary of incoherence: ambivalence is how our incoherence is lived.
 On Berlant’s view, ambivalence is “an inevitable condition of intimate attachment.”
 As such, it is often unfairly stigmatized.
 Ambivalence means in part that our feelings are always plural and that we are always partly open to feeling incompatible feelings.
 We are open to affective flows that might push us away from the positions we thought we inhabited.
 The clichéd view about ambivalence is that it is a genre of inner drama, such as a grandiose struggle between two opposing poles, love and hate.
 But Berlant does not see ambivalence as having a fixed plot, or even any resolution other than provisional.
 Rather, ambivalence is something more nonbinary: it is the prerequisite of our existing in multiple ways in the world.
 Nor is it a purely passive state; it is a site of action, whether conscious or unconscious, and perhaps even “a pleasure in its own right.”
 At one point Berlant suggests evocatively that “ambivalence is a kind of temporalized bargaining.”

 I might emphasize here that a nonbinary theory of the subject is not the same as a theory of nonbinary subjects.
 Berlant has not to my knowledge specifically analyzed nonbinary gender subjectivity.
 Rather, what is nonbinary about Berlant’s approach to subjectivity is its rigorous intellectual refusal of dualisms, schematisms, simplifications and closures.
 It is a radical affirmation that everything that is, is also something else — and thus that everything is enigmatic.
 Even “the nonbinary” is multiple, in the end.
 In Berlant’s work, the nonbinary might describe an unconscious desire (to refuse and refashion femininity, for instance); a conceptual commitment (to multiplicity); and a structure of feeling (we feel many things at once).
-Was this somewhat effervescent approach to thought not influenced by the social and intellectual life of the 1960s and 1970s, and their various “philosophies of desire”?
+Was this somewhat effervescent approach to thought not influenced by the social and intellectual life of the 1960s and 1970s, and their famously affirmative “philosophies of desire”?
 Perhaps, but Berlant’s thought always has a dialectical moment too, a moment of negation and critical ricochet.
 Sometimes I think one can read Berlant as trying to create a dialectics without binaries, a dialectical writing that stays true to immanence, historicity and femininity.
 Where conventional Marxist dialecticians have tended to privilege production, energy and motion, Berlant was equally interested in reproduction, exhaustion and stuckness.

 Fort-da with the dialectic, or supervalent thought